Structs in Turmeric

 Error Cause

-TUR-E0005 Use-after-move: reading a field from a struct that was already moved (or extracting a linear field twice)
+TUR-E0005 Use-after-move: reading a field from a struct that was already moved (or extracting a linear field twice).
+For a move-only struct, take the receiver ^borrow (see Migrating legacy :int-pointer struct code)

 Field count mismatch make-struct given fewer or more arguments than the struct has fields